Instruction offered by members of the Cumming School of Medicine.

 First Year Courses

 The medical skills required by students learning to optimize the physical, mental, emotional, and social well-being of patients (and self).
-Components include Communication, Physical Examination, Clinical Correlations, Ethics, Global Health, Physicianship, and Procedural Skills.
+Components include Communication, Physical Examination, Collaborative Practice, Clinical Correlations, Ethics, Global Health, Well Physician, and Procedural Skills.
 Course Hours:(172 hours) NOT INCLUDED IN GPA

-This one on one experience will provide an opportunity for early exposure to the discipline of Family Medicine and provide a real patient clinical learning environment so that students can practice their expanding patient assessment skills and enable them to integrate their accumulating knowledge.
-Students are matched with a Family Medicine Physician and will spend 1 day per month in his/her clinical practice.
-Specific learning objectives relate to the practice of Family Medicine and also include specific clinical presentations that link with other concurrent courses.
-Course Hours:24 hours NOT INCLUDED IN GPA
+Provides experience for early exposure to the discipline of Family Medicine and provide a real patient clinical learning environment so that students can practice their expanding patient assessment skills and enable them to integrate their accumulating knowledge.
+Students are matched with a Family Medicine Physician in a community, continuity of care urban or rural practice.
+All students attend orientation to FMCE prior to the clinical placement.
+Specific learning objectives relate to the practice of Family Medicine, how to document the patient encounter in an accurate SOAP note format and include specific clinical presentations that link with other concurrent courses.
+Course Hours:(24 hours) NOT INCLUDED IN GPA

 Introduction to Medicine, Blood and Gastrointestinal Course

-Integrated Clinical Presentations related to the Blood and Gastro-Intestinal systems.
+Integrated clinical presentations related to the blood and gastro-intestinal systems.
 Students will learn how to diagnose, investigate and manage patients presenting with such clinical presentations as fever, anemia, bruising and bleeding, weight loss, difficulty swallowing, abdominal pain, jaundice, diarrhea, etc. General principles of medicine as a whole will be presented, including concepts of history and physical examination taking, as well as principles of investigations such as test sensitivity, specificity, positive and negative predictive value.
-This course will also introduced fundamental concepts of anatomy, histology, pathology and radiology.
+This course will also introduce fundamental concepts of anatomy, histology, pathology and radiology.
 An approach to problems in infectious diseases and information regarding self-protection equipment and skills is provided.
 Course Hours:(256 hours) NOT INCLUDED IN GPA

 The student selects an area of medicine of particular interest for more in depth study.
 Studies may be done in centres other than Calgary.
 Students are encouraged to consider experiences in developing world nations through the International Electives Program.
 All experiences must be evaluated by a preceptor.
 Course Hours:(4 weeks) NOT INCLUDED IN GPA